storj/design-docs/satellite/admin-back-office-v1.md

 ###### Web UI

 We have to build a new Web UI from scratch with the Vue framework and the Vuetify component framework.
-The Web UI is already in development and it almost have every component and page that the back office requires, you can see it on https://storj.github.io/admin-ui.
+The Web UI is already implemented, including some pages and widgets for features that aren't considered in this design doc, but that we want to add the in the future, so for the implementation detailed in this design document, we are going to hide/remove them.
+You can see the Web UI with random generated static data on https://storj.github.io/admin-ui.

 We need to add the API calls and UI logic (client side validations, operation confirmation, etc.) and all the Javascript client side code that those require.